paul-noailly/RPGgearDetection/README.md

 ## How to use

+**Setup a GCP account:**
+- use a google account and go on [google cloud plateform](https://console.cloud.google.com/)
+- activate free try
+- create a new project
+  - activate google vision app [here](https://console.cloud.google.com/apis/library/vision.googleapis.com)
+  - create serve account and extract key as json file [here](https://console.cloud.google.com/iam-admin/serviceaccounts)
+  - rename this file `service-account-file.json` and put it in the root of the repo

-First scrape the gears pictures
+**First scrape the gears pictures**

 ```ssh
 python main_scraper.py
 ```

-Then run OCR model and decoder algorithm on pictures
+**Then run OCR model and decoder algorithm on pictures**

 ```ssh
 python main_decoder.py